o-network/http-copy-symlink/README.md

 To allow for clean user experience, we sometimes require very quick operations to allow for instant user interaction, one type of application implementation that will be seen built on top of Solid is to define state machines by utilising the powerful graphing ability of [RDF](https://github.com/solid/solid-spec/blob/master/content-representation.md) and [FaaS](https://www.openfaas.com/).

-To achieve a quick response time we will need a way to offload `COPY` requests to a backing service, but we also need to be able to make the resources available from our service.
+To achieve a quick response time we could define a way to offload `COPY` requests to a backing service, but we will also need to be able to make the resources available from our service immediately if requested.

 There are different levels of acceptable outcomes for a `COPY` request, here's a quick list of use cases we will cover: